pvlasov/cv/cv.md

 by the teams which face them because they don't have skills or time to address the problem.
 In other words, they are so busy hauling buckets of water that they don't have time/skills to build a pipeline.
 They might as well be unaware of existing tools/technologies which can help solving their problems because these tools/technologies are not their area of expertise.
 Another reason preventing such internal automation might be economies of scale where multiple teams are doing very similar things which can be automated, but even if team members have skills and time it doesn't make sense for them to automate something because the cost of automation is more than the benefit.
-At the same time at the organization level such automation would help multiple teams and result in significant saves.
+At the same time solving a repeating problem at the organization level would help multiple teams and result in significant saves.

 Examples: